Buying a foreclosure or REO property in

 It's sometimes though that any REO must be a steal and an chance for easy money.
 This isn't necessarily true.
 You have to be cautious about buying a REO if your intent is make money.
 While it's true that the bank is typically anxious to sell it quickly, they are also strongly interested to get as much as they can for it.
 When considering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
 The bargains with money making potential exist, and many people do very well buying foreclosures.
 Still there are also many REO's that are not good buys and may lose money.

 Most mortgage companies have a REO department that you'll work with when buying a REO property from them.
 Normally the REO department will use a listing agent to get their REO properties listed on the local MLS.
 Before making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know concerning the condition of the property and what their process is for accepting offers.
 Since banks typically sell REO properties "as is", it may be in your best interest to include an inspection contingency in your offer that gives you time to check for hidden damage and withdraw the offer if you find it.

 As with making any offer on real estate, your offer may be more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
-Once you've submitted your offer, you can expect the bank to respond with a counter offer.
-From there it will be your choice whether to accept their counter, or offer a counter to the counter offer.
-Realize, you'll be dealing with a process that most likely involves multiple people at the bank, and they don't work evenings or weekends.
-It's typical for the process of offers and counter offers to take days or even weeks.
+Once you've made your offer, you can expect the bank to make a counter offer.
+From there it will be your decision whether to accept their counter, or submit another counter offer.
+Realize, you'll be contending with a process that probably involves a group of people at the bank, and they don't work evenings or weekends.
+It's quite common for the process of offers and counter offers to take days or even weeks.